hshaddix/StripClustering_06-11-2024/slides.md

 ---

 # HLS
-Clustering algorithm is written in HLS for efficiency
+Clustering algorithm is written in HLS for several reasons:

-**Why?**
-- Parallelism
+- Abstracts Complexity: written more similarly to a high-level language (C/C++)
-- Efficient handling of data stream input and output
+- Parallelism: HLS allows us to handle multiple data stream simultaneously
-- Less storage necessary and higher iteration frequency
-- Good for kernelization and inclusion into general FPGA pipeline
+- Testability: Quick iterations and testing
+- Customizable Hardware: Easy to change if project demands change

 Have continued to learn HLS pretty actively using online manuals and resources: